In 2012, in a small pizza restaurant in Manly Beach (Sydney) a conversation took place that would change my life forever.

 I have since had the opportunity to meet and work with some very inspiring charities and athletes around the world.
 The vision for Outspire is to continue to share not just my story but the many incredible stories of the people I meet along the way.
 The inspiration I see in the world is a story that must be told.

 In terms of funding - now and always, 100% of all funds raised go directly to the nominated charity - at a link that goes straight into their account.
-I never touch the funds, and never need to.
-As I do continue to run a business outside of the challenges I fund myself.
-I have been very fortunate in getting the relevant equipment either loaned to me or donated to help me take the challenges on, but financially I support myself.

 This is my way of giving back to the world around me.